MajinElite/AO_Weather_DashBoard/README.md

 ## Weather Dashboard Project
 Created by Ammar Osmun

-This project is a Python based weather dashboard that pulls live data from a free weather API and displays it through a simple graphical interface.
-The goal is to learn how real applications are structured, how data moves through different parts of a program, and how to connect Python to real world services.
+This project is a Python based weather dashboard that pulls live data from a free weather API and displays it through a simple GUI.

-The app includes features such as reading API data, converting the response into useful values, and showing it inside a GUI window.
+The app reads the API data, converting the response into useful values, and showing it inside a GUI window.
 Over time the dashboard will expand with better visuals, error handling, and configuration options.

 ## What I will learn while building this project